 - 2. The following rates are hereby imposed and levied for the year 2021: - 2.1.
 For all lawful general purposes of the municipality, on the assessed value of land and improvements taxable for general municipal purposes, rates appearing in Column A of Schedule 1 attached hereto and forming a part hereof. - 2.2.
 For the purposes of the Fraser Valley Regional Library, on the applicable assessed value of land and improvements taxable for that purpose, the rates appearing in Column B of Schedule 1 attached hereto and forming a part hereof. - 2.3.
 For the purposes of the Metro Vancouver Regional District, on the applicable assessed value of land and improvements taxable for that purpose, the rates appearing in Column C of Schedule 1 attached hereto and forming a part hereof. - 2.4.
 For the purposes of the White Rock Business Improvement Association, on the applicable assessed value of land and improvements taxable for that purpose, the rates appearing in Column D of Schedule 1 attached hereto and forming a part hereof. - 3.
 Property taxes and other fees and charges levied on the property tax notice are due and payable on July 2, 2021.
 On July 3, 2021 the City Collector shall add to the current year unpaid taxes and other fees and charges levied on the property tax notice, for each parcel and its improvements on the property tax roll, 5% of the amount that remains unpaid after July 2, 2021.
-On August 17, 2021 the City Collector shall add to the current year unpaid taxes and other fees and charges levied on the property tax notice, for each parcel and its improvements on the property tax roll, 5% of the amount that remains unpaid taxes and other fees and charges levied on the property tax notice, for each parcel and its improvements on the property tax roll, an additional 5% of the amount that remains unpaid after August 16, 2021.
+On August 17, 2021 the City Collector shall add to the current year unpaid taxes and other fees and charges levied on the property tax notice, for each parcel and its improvements on the property tax roll, an additional 5% of the amount that remains unpaid after August 16, 2021.